Ex-Uber exec launches startup to autonomously reposition electric scooters and bikes – TechCrunch

 “The key to making that third use-case work is having enough scooters so that the ETA is predictable and accurate,” Shevelenko said.

 While the software will ultimately rely on the battery capabilities of the vehicles, Shevelenko said most of the battery consumption happens when there is a rider on the vehicle.
-Since Tortoise will only reposition them without riders present, it will consume very little of the battery, Shevelenko said.
+Because Tortoise will only reposition them without riders present, it will consume very little of the battery, Shevelenko said.

 “Assuming eight repositions a day using our technology at 30 minutes each, that only takes up about 10% of a daily charge,” he said.
 “Even if that weren’t the case, as operators switch to swappable batteries, if you’re getting more rentals per day because of repositioning based on demand, you could just drive it to a location where it’s close to a swappable battery location.”